Algebraic K$_0$ for unpointed Categories: for categories admitting pushouts

 And so the subheap generated by the relations $\left[\overline{A},\overline{B},\overline{C}\right]=\overline{A\sqcup_B C}$ indeed defines an ideal.
 So we get a canonical truss structure on $\K_0\left(\C\right)$. \end{proof} \end{theorem}

-\begin{lemma} Let $\C,\D$ be monoidal categories admitting pushouts such that $-\otimes_\C-$ and $-\otimes_\D-$ preserve pushouts and monomorphisms and let $F:\C \to \D$ be a monoidal functor preserving pushouts and monomorphisms.
+\begin{proposition} Let $\C,\D$ be monoidal categories admitting pushouts such that $-\otimes_\C-$ and $-\otimes_\D-$ preserve pushouts and monomorphisms and let $F:\C \to \D$ be a monoidal functor preserving pushouts and monomorphisms.
 Then $F$ induces a morphism of trusses.

 \begin{proof} By Theorem~\ref{lemma induced morphism of heaps} we have a canonical morphism of heaps

 In particular we need to show that it is compatible with multiplication.
 For this observe